 The old ICT curriculum lacked the personnel to treat some technical topical areas.
 Some teachers skipped those topics.
 Others sought the help of resource persons to treat those topics.
 It is a known fact that the average Ghanaian teacher lacks technical computing skills and this made the teaching of the old ICT subject a herculean task.
 With the introduction of programming in the Computing curriculum, the problems of the average Ghanaian teacher are compounded even further, to say the least.

-There is an on-going training on the new standard based curriculum and this training is more geared towards implementation of the curriculum in general.
+There is an on-going training on the new standard based curriculum (as at the time of writing this article) and this training is more geared towards implementation of the curriculum in general.
 No training has been organized for teachers to equip them with the skills to teach these new computing topics including programming languages.
 Textbooks to teach the various subjects are not yet available, yet the curriculum was hastily implemented due to some reasons only the Government of Ghana including her agencies in the Education sector can fathom.

 The way forward